GlorieZhang/gloriezhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a full-time research assistant in the Future Laboratory at Tsinghua University, with an interdisciplinary background.
 I hold a Master’s degree in Design from [Beihang University](https://ev.buaa.edu.cn/) and a Bachelor’s degree in Physics from [Heilongjiang University](https://www.hlju.edu.cn/).
-I am seeking opportunities to pursue a PhD starting in 2025 now!
+I am actively and passionately seeking opportunities to pursue a Ph.D. starting in 2025!

 I have conducted research at [Tsinghua University’s Future Laboratory](https://thfl.tsinghua.edu.cn/en/) and [Arts and Machine Creativity, Hong Kong University of Science and Technology](https://hkust.edu.hk/news/topic/arts-and-creativity), collaborated with [HUAWEI](https://www.huawei.com/en/) and [Xiaomi](https://www.mi.com/global/) on joint projects, and worked as a product manager intern at [DiDi](https://web.didiglobal.com/) and [Lenovo](https://www.lenovo.com/).
 These diverse academic and industry experiences have fueled my passion for the intersection of technology and design innovation and equipped me with strong interdisciplinary skills.
 For more details, please refer to my [CV](../assets/Ruizhang_CV.pdf).

 My research focuses on human-computer interaction, with particular interests in human-AI collaboration, haptic interaction, and system and user experience design.
 I am dedicated to exploring how technology can enhance user experiences and advance human-machine collaboration.

+Beyond research, I enjoy mountain climbing 🧗, hiking 🚶, cycling 🚴, and playing badminton 🏸.
+In my free time, I’ve also taken up dancing (including hip-hop, K-pop, and jazz) and playing the drums 🥁.
+In the future, I hope to try boxing 🥊 and mixology 🍷.
+I’m an energetic 🔥 and curious 🌍 person who loves exploring new things!

+If you’re interested in my research or share any of these hobbies, feel free to reach out to me at: gloriezhang777[at]gmail[dot]com.

 # 📝 Publications